iam-py-test/my_filters_001/README.md

 **The malicious website blocklist should now work in AdGuard on Windows.
 Please try it out (especially in AdGuard on Mac, iOS, and Android as I lack the ability to test those versions) and report any bugs.
 [Make sure you are using the designated version](https://raw.githubusercontent.com/iam-py-test/my_filters_001/main/Alternative%20list%20formats/antimalware_adguard_app.txt)**

+Please note!
+I am only one person, and I do not have much time to dedicate to this project.
+These lists _don't_ get updated as often as they should, and I'm sorry.

 ### Some stats:
 <a href="https://github.com/iam-py-test/my_filters_001/blob/main/stats.md"><img src="https://raw.githubusercontent.com/iam-py-test/my_filters_001/main/totalentries.svg" width='130' height="20"></a>
 <img src="https://img.shields.io/github/last-commit/iam-py-test/my_filters_001">